Drew-Bae/BackEnd-Flask-/lab02/README.txt

 I added if cases and also changed parts of the code to match the bonus work.

 All bonus work was done by myself and my brain.

+#1 sin, cos, tan =
+To run this you first type in the sin, cos, or tan button then a number.
+Then click the equal sign to compute.
+This will output the correct answer.

+#2 squar root =
+To run this you first type the squar root button then a number.
+Then click the equal sign to compute.
+This will output the correct answer.

+#3 power =
+To run this you first put in the base numbers, then the power sign, and finally the exponent number('s) Then click the equal sign to compute.
+This will output the correct answer.

+#4 +, -, *, / =
+To run this you put the first few numbers you want to compute then the symbol then the other numbers.
+Click the equal sign to compute.
+This will output the correct answer.

+#5 . =
+Added decimals as well.